-&lt;sup>1 where the holder of an investment assesses whether the instrument meets the definition of equity from the perspective of the issuer.
+2 where the holder of an investment assesses whether the instrument meets the definition of equity from the perspective of the issuer.

-- (b) how the IASB's clarifications would apply to financial instruments under the scope of IFRIC 2 Members' Shares in Co-operative Entities and Similar Instruments (even if the IASB's mentions in its basis for conclusions that the IASB's proposals would be aligned with IFRIC 2).
-For example, for cooperative shares for which the "member's right to reimbursement" and the "unconditional right to refuse redemption of the entity" have both their origins in the law (which would not be considered for classification purposes), the IASB's proposals raise the question on whether such instruments could continue to be classified as equity; - (c) how the IASB's proposals would apply to 'bail-in' instruments.
-For example, EFRAG notes that there are questions on the definition of laws or regulations (e.g. whether it includes guidance from regulators) and that the description of the 'bail-in' provisions in paragraph BC13(a) of the ED using Additional Tier 1 (AT1) instruments as an example does not seem to be correct.
+- Instruments for which some or all key parameters are regulated by law or regulation - EFRAG also expresses significant concerns on how the IASB's proposals would apply to instruments for which some or all key parameters are regulated by law or regulation, such as regulated savings accounts and some cooperative banks' products for which there are currently classification questions.
+More specifically, EFRAG considers that there is uncertainty on: - (a) how the IASB's clarifications would apply to loans or banking savings deposits for which some or all key parameters are regulated by law or regulation.
+The main terms of such financial instruments (e.g. duration) are pre-defined by law and may only be incorporated by reference into the contractual terms.
+Therefore, only few contractual aspects would be considered additional to rights or obligations created by laws (e.g., interest).
+The IASB's proposals raise questions on the classification of these products and could lead to unintended consequences (e.g. may result in some financial institutions reclassifying some or all of their financial instruments from liability to equity); - (b) how the IASB's clarifications would apply to financial instruments under the scope of IFRIC 2 Members' Shares in Co-operative Entities and Similar Instruments (even if the IASB's mentions in its basis for conclusions that the IASB's proposals would be aligned with IFRIC 2).
+For example, for cooperative shares for which the "member's right to reimbursement" and the "unconditional right to refuse redemption of the entity" have both their origins in the law (which would not be considered for classification purposes), the IASB's proposals raise the question on whether such instruments could continue to be classified as equity; - notes that there are questions on the definition of laws or regulations (e.g. whether it includes guidance from regulators) and that the description of the 'bail-in' provisions in paragraph BC13(a) of the ED using Additional Tier 1 (AT1) instruments as an example does not seem to be correct.
 The loss-absorption feature mentioned in this paragraph which, upon the occurrence of a trigger event, requires either write down or conversion into ordinary shares of the issuer should not be viewed as resulting from legislation.
-This is a key qualifying condition which the contractual terms must include for such instruments to qualify as a specific part of Tier 1 banking capital (i.e. the legislation provides a framework how contractual terms should be drafted so the instrument is granted a specific regulatory treatment). - (d) some of the proposals on relevant laws or regulations, such as those in paragraph 15A appear to be confusing for certain existing instruments that can be discretional by contract but mandatorily redeemable by regulation, as the IASB's proposals seem to discard both contractual terms that cannot be enforceable by law and laws or regulations that would otherwise apply regardless of whether they are included in contractual terms or not, thus creating uncertainty as to the appropriate classification of those instruments (e.g. certain Tier 1 capital with contractual discretionary features). - Thus, EFRAG is concerned that with its proposals, the IASB may be solving some of the existing diversity in practice but, at the same time, creating a new set of diversity in practice.
+This is a key qualifying condition which the contractual terms must include for such instruments to qualify as a specific part of Tier 1 banking capital (i.e. the legislation provides a framework how contractual terms should be drafted so the instrument is granted a specific regulatory treatment).

+- (d) some of the proposals on relevant laws or regulations, such as those in paragraph

+15A appear to be confusing for certain existing instruments that can be discretional by contract but mandatorily redeemable by regulation, as the IASB's proposals seem to discard both contractual terms that cannot be enforceable by law and laws or regulations that would otherwise apply regardless of whether they are included in contractual terms or not, thus creating uncertainty as to the appropriate classification of those instruments (e.g. certain Tier 1 capital with contractual discretionary features). - Thus, EFRAG is concerned that with its proposals, the IASB may be solving some of the existing diversity in practice but, at the same time, creating a new set of diversity in practice.